Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models

-Secondly, we consider the scenario where two of the $v_i$ are zero.
-This situation is consistent with the results obtained from the real vacua.
-For all complex vacua with two vanishing $v_i$, substituting them into the original four stationarity conditions (\ref{Vu1})--(\ref{Vu4}) inevitably leads to at least one of $\lambda_{13}=0$ or $\lambda_{14}=0$.
+Second, we consider the case in which two of the $v_i$ are zero.
+This outcome is consistent with the results for the real vacua.
+For all complex vacua with two vanishing $v_i$, substituting them into the four stationarity conditions (\ref{Vu1})--(\ref{Vu4}) inevitably leads to at least one of $\lambda_{13}=0$ or $\lambda_{14}=0$.
 Thus, in this case, there is no vacuum that satisfies the model requirements.

-Finally, we consider the scenario where three of the $v_i$ are zero.
-Since a global rotation of the vacuum can always eliminate one phase, in this case the vacuum is actually real.
-This scenario has already been discussed in section~\ref{Sec:Real} on real vacua.
+Finally, we consider the case in which three of the $v_i$ are zero.
+Since a global rotation of the vacuum can always eliminate one phase, the vacuum is actually real in this case.
+This case has already been discussed in Section~\ref{Sec:Real} on real vacua.

-In Table \ref{Table:cvev}, we summarize the complete list of complex vacua and explicitly indicate whether each complex vacuum leads to spontaneous CP breaking, marked as ``yes'' or ``no''.
+In Table \ref{Table:cvev}, we summarize the complete list of complex vacua and explicitly indicate whether each vacuum exhibits spontaneous CP violation, marked as ``yes'' or ``no''.
 We also use the notation C-X-Yz to classify each complex vacuum.
 For vacua with a single unknown phase $\theta$ (originally $\theta_i$), we drop the subscript for brevity.
-Additionally, the constraints on the parameter space allowing for for each complex vacuum solution are summarized in Table \ref{Table:cvevcon}.
+Additionally, the constraints on the parameter space admitting each complex vacuum solution are summarized in Table \ref{Table:cvevcon}.

-We now discuss each complex vacuum in Table \ref{Table:cvev} and explain why they do or do not lead to spontaneous CP violation. \begin{itemize} \item Vacuum C-N-2 satisfies $v_1^2 + v_3^2 = \frac{v^2_{w}}{2}$.
-When the integer $n$ is divisible by 5 (i.e., $5 \mid n$), its phases become trivial and this vacuum becomes real vacuum R-N-2.
-When $n$ is not divisible by 5 (i.e., $5 \nmid n$), both forms of this vacuum completely break $D_5$ symmetry and exhibit three calculable non-trivial phases.
-These phases are entirely determined by $D_5$ symmetry of the potential, independent of its coupling constants, and cannot be rotated away.
-Due to the existence of two matrices $U_1$ and $U_2$ that satisfy the constraints of Eq.~(\ref{cpv}), namely
+We now discuss each complex vacuum listed in Table \ref{Table:cvev} and explain why it does or does not lead to spontaneous CP violation. \begin{itemize} \item The vacuum C-N-2 satisfies $v_1^2 + v_3^2 = \frac{v^2_{w}}{2}$.
+When the integer $n$ is divisible by 5 (i.e., $5 \mid n$), the phases become trivial and this vacuum becomes the real vacuum R-N-2.
+When $n$ is not divisible by 5 (i.e., $5 \nmid n$), both forms of this vacuum completely break the $D_5$ symmetry and exhibit three calculable, nontrivial phases.
+These phases are entirely determined by the $D_5$ symmetry of the potential, are independent of its coupling constants, and cannot be rotated away.
+Because there exist two matrices $U_1$ and $U_2$ that satisfy the constraints of Eq.~(\ref{cpv}), namely,